sunzi1520/SideProject_Magazine/README.md

 # Update
 ---

+Date: 4:30 AM 20 Apr 2021
+1. Changes:
+- Add middlewares for routing /files
+- Seperate the use case `Update Contribution` into other three use cases `Upload Files`, `Delete a File`, and `Change Title`
+- Flatten the use case `Create Contribution`

+2. Add new API:

+**Contribution API**
+- **GET** /contributions/:id<br/>
+Get lists of a contribution (lack of showing files)

+- **GET** /faculty/:faculty<br/>
+Get lists of contributions based on facuty

+**File API**
+- **POST** /files/contribution/:contributionId<br/>
+Upload a file (lack of showing files)

+3. Fix bugs:
+- Accessing authorized resources without a token do not return the expected message
+Cause: The implementation is not proper
+Solution: Correct the implementation

+- Description: Cannot download a specific file with a given id, error message is: filename must be a string
+Cause: The use case DownloadFile returns a string which is the path of the required file, but the Controller handles it as an object
+Solution: Correct the way controller handles the result

 Date: 20 Apr 2021
 1. Changes:
 - It will return `Error403:No token provided` when no token is provided to access authorized resources.

 2. Fix bugs:
 - When delete a user, it returns an error with the message: 'Cannot read property `fullname` of undefined' <br/>
-- Cause: Do not change the implementation of `persist` in the account repository followed the new use case, so that, when created, an account document does not have `information` field initially. <br/>
+Cause: Do not change the implementation of `persist` in the account repository followed the new use case, so that, when created, an account document does not have `information` field initially. <br/>
-- Solution: Update the implementation of `persist` in the account repository
+Solution: Update the implementation of `persist` in the account repository

 Date: 19 Apr 2021
 1. API changes: